nobl/ioBroker.senec/README.md

   Placeholder for the next version (at the beginning of the line):
   ### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- Exponential backoff, if all systems cannot get polled.
+If at least 1 system can be polled we resume normal action.
+Now - if all systems fail polling (like 1 if you only have 1) this would be example backoff times for a 5min base interval: 1 Failure -> 0-10 min, 2 Failure -> 0-20 min, 3 Failures -> 0-40 min, 4+ Failures -> 0-40 min.
+Once polling works again we will resume normal operations.

 ### 2.4.3 (2026-03-03)
 - API uses its own backoff settings when polling.
 You can only configure delay between polls.
 Instead we are using strategy used by: AWS SDK, Google Cloud SDK, Stripe API client, Kubernetes controllers or Distributed message brokers to prevent: retry storms, thundering herd, burst collapse after outage recovery, adapter lockups or permanent dead loops.
 This leads to: IF (SENEC API down for 2 hours, or Token refresh fails 20 times, or 429 rate limiting kicks in, or Internet drops temporarily) ?
 (Never dies, never overlaps, never floods API, always recovers)
 - API polling no longer honors retries-setting.
 It will just keep backing off exponentially if errors persist -> we keep trying until you stop the adapter.